secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 ### Proposed Goals for Iteration 2

-- Improve upon SIMFL computational performance
+- Improve upon SimFL computational performance
 - Improve upon feature engineering of the GFR and SCL datasets
 - Establish priorities for feature engineering

 ## Deliverable Checklist
 - ```Fed_NGOs```
   - ```orchestrator_federated_clean.ipynb``` containing results for the single training example
   - ```predictions_federated_shap_GFR_test.csv```, containing predictions and shap values corresponding to the predictions of the test dataset of GFR, to be consumed by GFR.
-Pertains to SAIL optimised notebook.
   - ```predictions_federated_shap_SCL_test.csv```, containing predictions and shap values corresponding to the predictions of the test dataset of GFR, to be consumed by SCL.
-Pertains to SAIL optimised notebook.
 - ```SCL_only```
   - ```orchestrator_Federated_clean.ipynb```, contains results from training SimFL on only SCL.
   - ```predictions_shap_SCL_test.csv```, contains predictions and shap values corresponding to SCL test.